DOMjudge/domjudge/doc/manual/team.rst

    Use the problemset page to get:

-     - all attachments such as 'testing tools' to problems,
+     - get all attachments such as 'testing tools' for each problem,
-     - view the submission and acceptance ratio during the contest as an indicator of the difficulty of a problem,
+     - view indicators for problem difficulty (submission and acceptance rates) across contest intervals (hover over the boxes for exact numbers),
      - get the problem statement and clarifications on those statements
      - see the time & memory limits.